OulipianSummer/Perecian/README.md

 ## Customization

-Perecain's default prompt's list (found in lists/default.csv) can be customized for different themes, genres, settings, and more.
-In order to make your own, it is best to simply make a copy of lists/empty.csv and fill in all of the empty cells with your own content.
+Perecain's default prompt's list (found in ```lists/default.csv```) can be customized for different themes, genres, settings, and more.
+In order to make your own, it is best to simply make a copy of ```lists/empty.csv``` and fill in all of the empty cells with your own content.

 ## Quick Start
-Perecian requires Docopt, PyFiglet, and PyInquirer, so ensure to execute:
+Perecian requires Docopt, PyFiglet, and PyInquirer, so make sure to execute:

 ```
 pip install docopt pyfiglet pyinquirer